According to the CDC, there are 2,200 alcohol poisoning deaths in the US each year. That’s an average of nearly 7 per day!

 In the event of alcohol overdose, these signs and symptoms will most likely be accompanied by a strong odor of alcohol.
 While these are obvious signs of alcohol poisoning, the list is certainly not all inclusive.

-If someone is showing signs of an alcohol overdose you should:
+If someone is showing signs & alcohol poisoning symptoms you should:

-If you encounter a person who exhibits one or more of the signs and symptoms of alcohol poisoning, do what you would do in any medical emergency: Call 911 immediately.
+If you encounter a person who exhibits one or more of the signs and alcohol poisoning symptoms, do what you would do in any medical emergency: Call 911 immediately.

 While waiting for 911 emergency transport, gently turn the intoxicated person on his/her side and maintain that position by placing a pillow in the small of the person’s back.
 This is important to prevent aspiration (choking) should the person vomit.
 Stay with the person until professional medical help arrives on the scene.